shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/omid-friendly-obstruction-for-android.md

 ---
-Title: OMID Friendly Obstruction for Android
+title: OMID Friendly Obstruction for Android
-Description: The Open Measurement SDK enables third-party viewability and verification measurement for mobile ads without multiple SDKs.
+description: The Open Measurement SDK enables third-party viewability and verification measurement for mobile ads without multiple SDKs.
 It is an API provided by IAB. ms.custom: android-sdk
 ---